- Language: en

 Analyze tickets’ context and history

 Trac isn’t an absolute; the context is just as important as the words.
 When reading Trac, you need to take into account who says things, and when they were said.
 Support for an idea two years ago doesn’t necessarily mean that the idea will still have support.
-You also need to pay attention to who hasn’t spoken – for example, if a core team member hasn’t been recently involved in a discussion, then a ticket may not have the support required to get into trunk.
+You also need to pay attention to who hasn’t spoken – for example, if an experienced contributor hasn’t been recently involved in a discussion, then a ticket may not have the support required to get into Django.

 It’s easier to get feedback on a little issue than on a big one.
 See the easy pickings.

 If you’re going to engage in a big task, make sure that your idea has support first

 This means getting someone else to confirm that a bug is real before you fix the issue, and ensuring that there’s consensus on a proposed feature before you go implementing it.

 Be bold!
 Leave feedback!

 Sometimes it can be scary to put your opinion out to the world and say “this ticket is correct” or “this patch needs work”, but it’s the only way the project moves forward.
-The contributions of the broad Django community ultimately have a much greater impact than that of the core team.
+The contributions of the broad Django community ultimately have a much greater impact than that of any one person.
 We can’t do it without you!

 Err on the side of caution when marking things Ready For Check-in